interledger/open-payments/.changeset/tame-monkeys-fix.md

 ---
 '@interledger/open-payments': major
-'@interledger/openapi': major
 ---

-Removed the `updatedAt` field from the incoming and outgoing payment resources in the OpenAPI specification.
+Removed the `updatedAt` field from the incoming and outgoing payment resources in the resource server OpenAPI specification.